Boobs and Ballet

 I was a ballet dancer and teacher.
 I also had boobs.
 This was a problem, as the two are not, conceptually, supposed to go together—even though most women in tutus also have breasts, of some size and shape.

-During covid I had the privilege of running 3 beta workshops online with current and former professional ballet and contemporary dancers from the Dutch dance scene.
-They ranged in age from 18 to 70, some had children, some not, some still performing, some teaching, some retired.
+I had the privilege of running 3 workshops with professional ballet and contemporary dancers based in the Netherlands, ranging in age from 18 to 70.
+Some still performing, some teaching, some retired.
+Some had children.

-What became clear to me was that this is a topic that deserves exploration both inside and outside the dance world.
-Dancers can’t escape body scrutiny, but what they experience is simply a heightened version of what most women in western contexts live inside of.
+Dancers can’t escape body scrutiny.
+But—what they experience is simply a heightened version of what most women in western contexts live inside of.